Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 8 The Shell.markdown

 12. Execute the command **ls > newlist**.
 What interesting observation can you make from the contents of **newlist**?

-    newlist is present in the list of files alongwith other files listed as an output of ls command. newlist finds its way into the list as the shell opens the file before ls command comes into action.
+    newlist is present in the list of files along-with other files listed as an output of ls command. newlist finds its way into the list as the shell opens the file before ls command comes into action.

 13. What are _file descriptors_ and why is 2> used as the redirection symbol for standard error?